highlightjs/highlight.js/README.md

 import hljs from './assets/js/@highlightjs/cdn-assets/es/highlight.js';
 ```

-*Note: The path to these files will depend on how your individual project is configured,
+*Note: The path to these files will vary depending on where you have installed/copied them
-the path `./assets/js` above is only an example.
-You'll likely need to modify the path
-for your own unique setup.*
+within your project or site.
+The above path is only an example.*

 You can also use [`importmap`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) to import in similar way as Node: